opendistro/for-elasticsearch-docs/docs/elasticsearch/cluster.md

 A popular approach is to configure your [index templates](../index-templates/) to set the `index.routing.allocation.require.temp` value to `hot`.
 This way, Elasticsearch stores your most recent data on your hot nodes.

-You can then use the [Index State Management (ISM)](../../ism/index/) plugin to periodically check the age of an index and once it reaches a certain age update this setting to warm nodes and, once it reaches a certain age, change this setting to automatically move your data from hot nodes to warm nodes.
+You can then use the [Index State Management (ISM)](../../ism/index/) plugin to periodically check the age of an index and, once it reaches a certain age, change this setting to automatically move your data from hot nodes to warm nodes.

 ## Next steps